databricks/databricks-repos-proxy/READ_ME_MIGRATION_GUIDE.md

 6. Improved Logging & Health Endpoint: Added logging and health endpoint for simplified troubleshooting.

 ## Prerequisites
-Choose a proxy cluster name, for example, git_proxy_2023_05_18.
-This must be different from your current proxy cluster name.

 Read the proxy documentation at [documentations/[Git Server Proxy for Repos Documentation v0.0.20.pdf]](https://github.com/databricks/databricks-repos-proxy/blob/v0.0.20/documentations/Git%20Server%20Proxy%20for%20Repos%20Documentation%20v0.0.20.pdf). *IMPORTANT* If you have self signed SSL please read "Secure connection could not be established because of ssl problems".
 In such cases, modifications to the enablement script will be necessary.
+1. Have workspace admin permission
+2. Choose a new proxy cluster name, for example, git_proxy_2023_05_18.
+This must be different from your current proxy cluster name.
+3. Read the proxy documentation at documentations/[Git Server Proxy for Repos Documentation v0.0.20.pdf].

 ## Update Steps
 1. Upload the new proxy script [enable_git_proxy_jupyter_v0.0.20.ipynb](https://github.com/databricks/databricks-repos-proxy/blob/v0.0.20/enable_git_proxy_jupyter_v0.0.20.ipynb) in this repository to your workspace.